A Modern Primer on Processing in Memory: Processing-Using-Memory (PUM)

-Intentionally violating DRAM access timing parameters can also be used to generate true random numbers inside DRAM.
+\paratitle{\omvi{In-DRAM True Random Number Generation}} Intentionally violating DRAM access timing parameters can also be used to generate true random numbers inside DRAM.
 The technique we propose in~\cite{kim.hpca19} decreases the DRAM row activation latency (timing parameter tRCD) below the datasheet specifications to induce read errors, or activation failures.
 As a result, some DRAM cells, called TRNG (True Random Number Generator) cells, fail truly randomly.
 By aggregating the resulting data from multiple such TRNG cells, our technique, called D-RaNGe, provides a high-throughput and low-latency TRNG.
 Figure~\ref{fig:d-range} illustrates the key idea of D-RaNGe: finding and using the TRNG cells in a DRAM subarray to generate true random values.

 We demonstrate the effectiveness of D-RaNGe in 282 LPDDR4 devices from the three major manufacturers, and observe that the produced random data remains robust over both time and temperature variation.
-D-RaNGe (1) successfully passes all NIST statistical tests for randomness, and (2) generates true random numbers with over two orders of magnitude higher throughput than the state-of-the-art DRAM-based TRNG.
-D-RaNGe does not require any modification to existing DRAM chips -- it only requires an intelligent memory controller that can change timing parameters and identify DRAM cells that can be reliably used as TRNG cells.
+D-RaNGe (1)~successfully passes all NIST statistical tests for randomness~\omv{\cite{rukhin2001statistical}}, and (2)~generates true random numbers with over two orders of magnitude higher throughput than the state-of-the-art DRAM-based TRNG.
+D-RaNGe does \omv{\emph{not}} require any modification to existing DRAM chips -- it only requires an intelligent memory controller that can change timing parameters and identify DRAM cells that can be reliably used as TRNG cells. \gfv{Extensive characterization and analysis of \omvi{the DRAM latency TRNG} on real \gls{COTS} DRAM chips is provided in~\cite{kim.hpca19}.}

-D-RaNGe and the DRAM Latency PUF show that commodity DRAM devices can be reliably used to generate true random numbers and unique keys with high throughput, low latency, and low power.
+D-RaNGe~\omv{\cite{kim.hpca19}} and the DRAM Latency PUF~\omv{\cite{kim.hpca18}} show that commodity DRAM devices can be reliably used to generate true random numbers and unique keys with high throughput, low latency, and low power.
 As a result, PIM systems can effectively generate true random numbers and unique keys directly using DRAM itself.
 Doing so can improve the security and privacy of the system: PIM applications can directly generate random numbers or unique keys within DRAM and do not require off-DRAM devices to generate them and transfer them over the CPU to DRAM bus.
 Thus, random numbers or unique keys are no longer transferred across buses, and security-critical computations can securely happen inside memory, which likely vastly improves the security guarantees of a PIM-enabled system.